xingyzt/notes/astrophysics.md

   * For H, there is significant fraction of electrons in the first excited state for temperatures between 8300−11300 K, matching the peaking of Balmer lines ≅ 9900 K

-### Hertzsprung−Russell diagram
+### Hertzsprung–Russell diagram

 * Hertzsprung discovered type G and cooler stars had a range of magnitudes;
   termed the brighter ones giants; Russell termed the dimmer ones dwarfs
-* H−R diagram plots absolute magnitude (brighter upward) against spectral type (warmer leftward)
+* H–R diagram plots absolute magnitude (brighter upward) against spectral type (warmer leftward)
-* 80−90% of stars lie as dwarfs in a main sequence from upper left to lower right
+* 80–90% of stars lie as dwarfs in a main sequence from upper left to lower right
   * Width of main sequence due to varying ages and compositions
-* Simple luminosity-temperature relation reveals fundamental dependence on mass
-* Iso-radius lines run diagonally roughly parallel to main sequence
+* Simple luminosity–temperature relation reveals fundamental dependence on mass* Iso-radius lines run diagonally roughly parallel to main sequence
   * Warmer, more massive stars have a lower average density
 * Supergiants such as Betelgeuse occupy extreme upper right

 ### Morgan−Keenan luminosity classes

 * Maury noted subtle line width variations amongst stars with similar effective  temperatures and different luminosities; found by Hertzsprung to differentiate main-sequence stars and giants
 * Morgan and Keenan published atlas appending Roman numeral luminosity classes to Harvard spectral types